nfriess/logipi/audio_player/README.md

 C# that he currently uses to stream audio to the Hi-fi system.
 The program reads in raw .WAV files containing 2 channel, 16-bit, 44.1 KHz audio.
-It then converts this to the 6-channel, 20-bit format that will be consumed by the D-to-As.
+It then converts this to the 8-channel, 20-bit format that will be consumed by the D-to-As.
 It then sends this data over USB, to an FPGA that drives the D-to-As.

-The source code for my friend's audio player is not available here because that belongs to him.
+The source code for my friend's audio player is not available in this repository because that belongs to him.
 The project here has a very simple C# program that will drive the FPGA on the Logi-PI over an Ethernet connection.
-He has then taken the core class that handles all of the logic for the Ethernet protocol and integrated that into his audio player program.
+He has then taken the core C# class that handles all of the logic for the Ethernet protocol and integrated that into his audio player program.

 ## Logi-Pi Board

-Everything in between the host PC and D-to-As, and the core of this project.
+Everything in between the host PC and D-to-As, and the central part of this project.

-Although the Logi-Pi board is often paired with a Raspberry Pi, the Pi is is actually not used in the final product.
+Although the Logi-Pi board is often paired with a Raspberry Pi, the Raspberry Pi is is actually not used in the final product.
 Instead, a Pi is used to program the flash chip on the Logi-PI board and was used to debug the VHDL by monitoring various registers defined in the VHDL.

 Other key components required for this project are: